49ers acquire WR Sanders from Broncos

-The San Francisco 49ers traded third- and fourth-round picks to the Denver Broncos on Tuesday in exchange for wide receiver Emmanuel Sanders and a fifth-round pick, according to multiple reports.
+The San Francisco 49ers traded third- and fourth-round picks to the Denver Broncos for wide receiver Emmanuel Sanders and a fifth-round pick on Tuesday.
 All picks involved are in the 2020 draft.
-According to ESPN, the Broncos wanted to keep Sanders for one more week and play him Sunday at Indianapolis, but the 6-0 49ers wanted the wideout to play in Sunday's game against visiting Carolina.
+According to ESPN, the Broncos wanted to keep Sanders for one more week and play him Sunday at Indianapolis, but the 6-0 49ers wanted the wideout to play in Sunday's game against the visiting Carolina Panthers.

+"Emmanuel is a passionate football player whose toughness and competitive nature have helped him become a dynamic playmaker in this league," San Francisco general manager John Lynch said in a statement.
+Denver general manager John Elway confirmed to reporters on a conference call that Sanders wanted a trade, saying, "Emmanuel had issues, and we had issues."
+He added that there were "more than two teams" interested in Sanders, with other reports indicating the New Orleans Saints, Green Bay Packers and Panthers were among them.

 He spent the first four years of his career with the Pittsburgh Steelers, who drafted him in the third round out of SMU in 2010.
 The 49ers' leading receiver through six games is tight end George Kittle (34 grabs, 376 yards).
 No other player has more than 15 receptions, and only two wide receivers -- second-round rookie Deebo Samuel (15) and Marquise Goodwin (11) -- have at least 10 catches.